 Polish director Andrzej Wajda would wrangle his uniquely collapsed view of humanity in disrepair into a perhaps even more vital and existentially uncertain achievement with his next film, Ashes and Diamonds, the finale of his famous trio of war films.
 That film has often unfairly overshadowed its more bombed-out predecessor Kanal, and not without good reason: its central disagreement between two ex-soldiers tasked with assassinating a communist leader is slyly sorrowful and vigorously taxing at an exceptionally interiorized, mental valence, visualizing a hideous war of the mind and the body politic rather than simply of their bodies.

 Ashes and Diamonds is a quavering mass of youthful, modernistic nerves, with a main character like a European James Dean fraying at the seams as we watch.
 But Kanal is more beaten-down than Beat.
 A nasty piece of work, Wajda’s Kanal orients us to the terrain below in both geographic and moral terms.
 We follow a company of Polish soldiers escaping into the sewers of a destroyed city in hopes of retreating from the Nazi blitzkrieg.
-The labyrinthine maze of shit and sewage also doubles as an amalgamation of hell and purgatory in this vitally deathly film of searing visual ruptures and inconsolable hideousness.
+The labyrinthine maze of shit and sewage also doubles as an amalgamation of hell and limbo in this vitally deathly film of searing visual ruptures and inconsolable hideousness.
 The men fall one by one, but Wajda’s film most evocatively implies that war made them all walking corpses to begin with.

 Kanal radiates a vanished sensibility, a quality of loss that verges on otherworldly.
 Although notionally a “realist” filmmaker, Wajda’s film moves beyond realism into a feral underworld of woe, a liminal state between life and death.
 Bayonetted with Wajda’s keen visual acumen, it opens like a murderous fairy tale with frighteningly existential implications: a shallow-focus composition of a destroyed city, the frame bracketed on both sides with a terrifying clarity of decay that almost wraps around the frame to devour it.
 A troop of soldiers move from right to left atop a hill in the back like a funeral procession of ants, their facial features and human individualities scrubbed out by the unforgiving lack of depth in the composition.